funalab/CoND/README.md

 # Acknowledgement

-The development of this algorithm was funded by a JSPS KAKENHI Grant (Number 16H04731).
+The development of this algorithm was funded by a JSPS KAKENHI Grants (Number 16H04731 and 19K22625).